cjtinant/FFA_regional-skew/reports/milestone_01_download_prepare_covariates.md

 ## Overview of v0.5

-This document describes the structure and metadata setup completed for **Milestone v0.5**.
+This document outlines the setup, documentation, and reproducibility scaffolding established for **Milestone v0.5**, focused on acquiring and validating spatial covariates for regional skew modeling.

 ### Summary